-CJIS Regulation Silverfort Security Controls 5.4.3 Audit Monitoring, Analysis, and Reporting The agency shall implement a process for monitoring, analyzing, and reporting audit logs in order to detect and respond to potential incidents.
+CJIS regulation Silverfort security controls 5.4.3 Audit Monitoring, Analysis, and Reporting The agency shall implement a process for monitoring, analyzing, and reporting audit logs in order to detect and respond to potential incidents.
 This process shall include reviewing audit logs for indications of suspicious activity, which may include patterns of access inconsistent with the user's role or deviations from expected behavior.
 Silverfort monitors all identity traffic and authentication activities across an organization's environment, providing visibility into every authentication and access request.
 With complete visibility across all user activity, Silverfort's risk engine can determine the risk of every authentication, so organizations can detect and respond to potential security threats in real-time - including blocking the access of any accounts that display anomalous behavior.
-5.4.6 Audit Record Retention The agency shall retain audit records for at least one (1) year.
-Once the minimum retention time period has passed, the agency shall continue to retain audit records until it is determined they are no longer needed for administrative, legal, audit, or other operational purposes.
+5.3.2.1 Incident handling The agency shall implement an incident handling capability for security incidents that includes preparation, detection and analysis, containment, eradication, and recovery.
+Wherever feasible, the agency shall employ automated mechanisms to support the incident handling process.
 Silverfort provides centralized identity-related logs across all users and systems in an organization's environment.
 These logs are stored securely for at least one year and can be archived for longer if needed.
 This provides reliable evidence for legal audits and operational purposes.
 Silverfort also integrates with SIEM systems for automated and continuous logs monitoring.